Pickled Beets

-These homemade pickled beets are easy to make, keep for months, and taste absolutely fabulous!
-You can make these to keep in your refrigerator where they’ll keep for several weeks or you can water-bath can them for long-term storage, directions provided below!
+This homemade pickled beets recipe is easy to make, they keep for months and taste absolutely fabulous!
+You can make these to keep in your refrigerator for several weeks or you can water-bath can them for long-term storage, directions provided below!

 Use the freshest beets you can find.
 I’m using beets freshly harvested from my garden.
 I usually add the beet greens to soups, stews and salads and if I have an overabundance I’ll often blanch and freeze the greens for future use or feed them to our chickens (they love them too!).